Dennis-Krasnov/Uringy/README.md

 And run your project using: `cargo run --release`

-If you're using macOS or Windows, run a Linux virtual machine or a docker container.
+If you're using macOS or Windows, use a Linux virtual machine or a docker container.

 ## New to async Rust?
 You might not need async Rust, using [synchronous threads](https://doc.rust-lang.org/book/ch16-00-concurrency.html) will get you pretty far.